-Aspartame can be found in thousands of products such as:
+Aspartame can be found in over 6,000 productsi (often “sugar-free” or diet products), such as:

 However, aspartame's tainted history of approval and potentially toxic ingredients cast serious doubt on the safety of this sugar substitute.
-Furthermore, aspartame may actually increase your appetite (Farber 52).
+Furthermore, aspartame may actually increase your appetite and risk for weight gainii.

 While the FDA approval may signal the green light for safe consumption, 85 percent of all complaints registered with the FDA are for adverse reactions to aspartame, including five reported deaths.
 A closer look at the unscientific studies, suspicious approval methods, and its harmful ingredients, reveal the hidden dangers of this artificial sweetener.
 In reality, aspartame poses a public health threat.

 The components of aspartame can lead to a wide variety of ailments.
 Some of these problems occur gradually while others are immediate, acute reactions.